Bg

 9 month old sleep schedule: Bedtime and nap schedule

-If your baby is experiencing the 9 month sleep regression (also known as the 8 month sleep regression), predictable sleep patterns might be a bit trickier than you’re used to this month.
+If your baby is experiencing the (also known as the 8 month sleep regression), predictable sleep patterns might be a bit trickier than you’re used to this month.
 We recommend continuing to prioritize naps and early bedtimes to help them sleep as well as they can during this time.

 Hang in there — this is a temporary phase and yet an important period of typical baby development!